String Quartet (Ravel): I. Allegro moderato – très doux

 The movement is in traditional sonata form, based on two contrasting themes.
 The first, rising and falling through a long arc, is played by all four players at the opening and taken over by the first violin, accompanied by scalar harmonies in the lower instruments.
 The second theme, more reflective in character, is played by the first violin and viola playing two octaves apart.
 The development section, straightforward and traditional, is predominantly lyrical, gaining intensity before the recapitulation.
 In the recapitulation, the return of the second theme is subtly changed, with the upper three parts remaining identical to the exposition, but the cello raised a minor third, moving the passage from D minor to F major.
 The pace slows and the movement ends very quietly.

 II.
 Assez vif – très rythmé

 As in Debussy's quartet, the scherzo is the second movement and opens with a pizzicato passage.
 This first theme is in the Aeolian mode, which some writers, including the Ravel scholar Arbie Orenstein, detect the influence of the Javanese gamelan, which had greatly impressed both Debussy and Ravel when heard in Paris in 1889.
 Others hear in it echoes of Ravel's Spanish descent.

-The central section of the music is a slow, wistful theme led by the cello.
+The central section of the music is a slow, wistful theme led by the viola.
 Ravel uses cross rhythms, with figures in triple time played at the same time as figures in double time.
 The key varies from A minor to E minor and G sharp minor.
 The movement concludes with a shortened reprise of the opening section.